Frequently Asked Questions

 Who do I talk to about creating a course packet?

-Contact the Bookstore, 5510 at CSB and 2495 at SJU.
+For help with course packets at SJU contact Krista Lindstrand at 2494 and for classes at CSB contact Tina Streit at 5165.
 With enough lead time, the staff will check on permissions and prepare the packet.

 How do I put books on reserve?